GabeScott/standard-works-vault/General Conference/1981 October - Relief Society in Times of Transition.md

 Relief Society has a practical communication network to ensure that no sister, young or old, is neglected or forgotten.
 Visiting teachers, I plead that you bring the spirit of Relief Society into each home.
 Care for the lonely.
 Be at the bedside of the ailing.
 Share the light of the gospel in a world of much gloom.

 James Thomson observed: “Light! nature’s resplendent robe; without whose vesting beauty all were wrapt in gloom.”
-(In The New Dictionary of Thoughts, orig. comp. by Tryon Edwards, D.D., USA: Standard Book Co., 1961, p.
+(In *The New Dictionary of Thoughts,* orig. comp. by Tryon Edwards, D.D., USA: Standard Book Co., 1961, p.
 363.)

 Help dispel gloom.
 Bring the light of truth.
 Do it through your senses, through your reason, and most significantly through the Spirit.
 It does not matter who you are or what you are currently doing with your life.
 The light of truth is there waiting to be discovered, and, being discovered, waiting to illuminate the life of each child of God.

 In times of transition and often great upheaval, it is easier for individuals to become paralyzed by the gloom than to have the illumination of the Spirit.
 That is why they need us to search for them and share the gospel light.
 This should become a resolve in the heart of each sister.

-In the play Winterset, Mio says, “I came here seeking light in darkness, running from the dawn, and stumbled on a morning.”
+In the play *Winterset,* Mio says, “I came here seeking light in darkness, running from the dawn, and stumbled on a morning.”
 I want each of you to prepare and to give of your light, even in the darkness of your own nights, so that you too will stumble on a beautiful morning.
 Remember your covenant of baptism as discussed in Mosiah, when Alma asks if we “are willing to bear one another’s burdens, that they may be light;

-“Yea, and are willing to mourn with those that mourn; yea, and comfort those that stand in need of comfort, and to stand as witnesses of God at all times and in all things, and in all places.”
-(Mosiah 18:8–9.)
+“Yea, and are willing to mourn with those that mourn; yea, and comfort those that stand in need of comfort, and to stand as witnesses of God at all times and in all things, and in all places.” ([[Mosiah 18.8|Mosiah 18:8–9]][[Mosiah 18.9|]].)

 This passage beautifully portrays the role we should assume as women in the Church and as sisters in Relief Society who help one another through periods of transition, for it speaks of commitment to compassionate giving, to sympathetic understanding, and to encompassing concern.

 May we be wise enough to let our light shine out and our love reach out until we find ourselves illuminated and warmed by a charity that never faileth, I pray in the name of Jesus Christ, amen.